Health & Community Studies

-|Please note: All fees are subject to change.
+|Please note: All tuition and fees are subject to change.

 *Total amount does not include the required UPass Transit Bus Pass for Saskatoon & Regina students.

-U-Pass - Saskatoon and Regina Transit Bus Passes
+Additional Fees- U-Pass - Saskatoon and Regina Transit Bus Passes

-$260 per year
+$271 per year

-$130 per semester
+$145.50 per semester

 |The U-Pass is a City Transit bus pass for students that allow you to save on transportation costs.
-The U-Pass fee is a provided at a reduced cost compared to a standard monthly City Transit pass and is mandatory for most SIIT students in Saskatoon and Regina.
+The U-Pass fee is provided at a reduced cost compared to a standard monthly City Transit pass and is mandatory for most SIIT students in Saskatoon and Regina.
 You may use the U-Pass as many times as you would like during the academic term.
-Students who meet certain requirements can opt-out of the U-Pass, please contact the Admissions department for more information.|
+Students who meet certain requirements can opt-out of the U-Pass.
+Please contact the Admissions department for more information.|